omurcek/Omurcekai/README.md

 ## 🛠️ About the Project

-Lapidary Terminal is an open project built with sleepless nights by **Omurcek**.
+Omurcek ai is an open project built with sleepless nights by **Omurcek**.
 Feel free to fork, modify, and expand on it — **just make sure to credit me in your version**.
 I want this project to remain **free and open for everyone**.